tnangrani/Investigating-The-Movie-DB/README.md

 3) Which Primary Genre had the highest average profit (inflation-adjusted) and which film was the most profitable overall (inflation-adjusted)?

+My analysis was prepared in the uploaded Jupyter Notebook.
+I have also uploaded HTML and PDF versions.
+The source data file has also been uploaded.

 ## Author
 Tuhin Nangrani